donkarlo/mMath/data/cluster/gng/README.md

   te.run()
 ![3D presentation of 6D data](https://raw.githubusercontent.com/donkarlo/mrs-self-awareness/master/docs/assets/gng-samples/drone-two-step-5000-points-100-nodes-200-itr.png)
 * Results for for
-* The pale blue line is representing the given data.
+* The pale blue line is representing the given mmath.data.
 * The red stars represent the nodes' reference vectors
 * Colorful lines reprersent the edges which connect the nodes